Skip to main content

 Stay ahead of new and emerging regulations with REGTREC™

 It’s challenging to keep up with evolving regulations in today’s fast-moving world.
-CHEMTREC®’s REGTREC service highlights the major chemical regulatory requirements of top countries worldwide.
-Whether expanding your business internationally or monitoring the impact of ever-changing regulations, REGTREC can help.
+REGTREC is designed to help our customers navigate major chemical regulatory requirements of top countries worldwide.
+Whether expanding your business internationally or monitoring the impact of ever-changing regulations, REGTREC keeps you informed and helps make sure you understand existing and new chemical regulations.

-REGTREC provides a single source for up-to-date regulatory content on a broad range of topics including SDS, labels, product and substance registration, restrictions and bans and transportation.
-Experienced regulatory specialists monitor country-specific information and deliver easy-to-use reports.
+REGTREC provides a single source for up-to-date regulatory content on a broad range of topics, including:

 Features & Benefits